Dleibe1/House-dot-local/README.md

 Run the commands in extra_scripts.zsh to build the react app and flash it to the ESP32.

 This is still a work in progress.
 I made it for my roommates and I to keep track of who did what chores last.
-The fetch requests read and write to a single JSON file.
+The Fetch requests read and write to a single JSON file.
 I need to update the folder structure and naming to better resemble what real REST integration would look like.

-I wanted to see if I could set up a React app with REST API integration using Fetch requests on an ESP32 with no external hardware.
+I may make a template version of this for anyone that wants to make a goofy full-stack ESP32 doit devkit-1 app lol.